BeerHuntor/Pizza-Express-/Assets/Admin/DailyDevlog.md

     **Pizza Express**
         - Refactored the pizza slice spawning to make it a little easier on the eyes, still not completley happy with it, but removed some repeating code.
         - Fixed an issue with the pizza slices not activating correctly.
 They were activating on the current pizza not the next pizza.
+        - Fixed the pause menu where when pausing inbetween waves with the countdown text showing,  it wouldn't dissapear making the slider selection difficult.
+        - Stopped the pizzas from spawning when game over is called
+        - Fixed a few bugs that I found that haven't been reported or yet seen.
+Game over was flashing before actually restarting the game,  removing the hide UI call from the button fixed this.
+Also made the pizza slices that are fired despawn on contact with the trigger AND the ground.
+        - Added new menu music and game music, aswell as new menu sfx when hovering and clicking.
+Changed the default volume down from whatever it was at default, to now be 0.3f for music, and 0.6f for sfx.
+        - Created script for buttons to call the sound clips.
+        - Refactored the switch statement in auidomanager to select the clips, alot of same code in multiple places was replaced by a method call.